mp893/OSRS_GE_STOCK_TICKER/README.md

 # OSRS_GE_STOCK_TICKER

- - Currently the only functioning version is a Swing java/POJO java version
+ - Currently the only functioning version is a Swing java/POJ version
     - Requires the user to know the item ID in order to search
     - Has a simple item library building capacity, but this can be quite time consuming even though it is multithreaded
     - Almost entirely a manual system, but the ticking capability is there
     - I do not plan on updating/fixing/enhancing this version

  - In progress:

      - ~~Vertx java backend